Carvu94/CI-PP2-Quiz/README.md

 # **Training Assistant**
 Training Asisstant website is a quiz application.
-Main purpose and goal of the application is to assess and improve Front of House and Back of House staff knowledge on important subjects on workplace.
+Main purpose and goal of the application is to assess and improve Front of House and Back of House staff knowledge on important subjects on workplace in catering and hospitality industry.

 ![Training Assistant](/docs/ts-responsive.png)